bhaveshharmalkar/RECON-STUFF/README.md

 1. sudo apt-get update
-2. Downnload the zip file
+2. Downnload the zip file  or git clone
 3. Extract it.
 4. Go to the extracted folder.
 5. chmod +x RECON-STUFF.sh